10 Best Beaches in Santorini

 Water sports facilities are another highlight of Perivolos Beach.
 Visitors can rent equipment, such as boats and water skis; take parasailing courses; or enjoy a private cruise.
 A scuba diving center near the beach has programs for beginners, as well as more experienced certified scuba divers.

 Perivolos offers an extensive choice of accommodations, from budget hotels to luxurious resort properties.
-On the higher end, the Orabel Suites Santorini provides spacious accommodations just a few steps away from the beach.
+On the higher end, the Orabel Suites Santorini provides spacious accommodations within easy walking distance from the beach.
 This four-star hotel features a farm-to-table restaurant, a spa that focuses on natural therapies, and an outdoor swimming pool and Jacuzzi.

 6. Monolithos Beach